 From 2011 to the end of 2015, Alexandre was member of the Committee of Stade Genève as Athletes Representative.
 He established an ethical charter for competitive athletes and coaches of the club.
 He also took care of marketing for the Swiss Championship U16/U18 2012 and Swiss Championship Elite 2016 and he organises the Geneva Championship in cross-country since 2014.
 Since 2015, he takes part in the invitation of international elite athletes for the Escalade race with the collaboration of Julien Salamun.

 Education and professionnal life

 Alexandre obtained a Master of Science in Atmospheric sciences from the Swiss Federal Institute of Technology (also known as ETH Zürich) and worked 3 years in an international private bank in Geneva as a market and credit risk analyst before pursuing his own personal projects.
 He co-founded the startup the fair traveller, an online platform dedicated to sustainable touristic establishments.
-He is now working on sustainable finance topics in a financial national organisation but still continues doing different endurance sports with passion on the side.
+He works on sustainable finance topics and represents the Swiss Bankers Association in Romandie and continues to do different endurance sports with passion on the side.